QuantEcon/lecture-python-intro/_sources/markov_chains_I.md

 ### Markov chains
 Now we can introduce Markov chains.

-First we will give some examples and then we will define them more carefully.
+Before defining a Markov chain rigorously, we'll  give some examples.

-At that time, the connection between stochastic matrices and Markov chains will become clear.
+(Among other things, defining a Markov chain will clarify a  connection between **stochastic matrices** and **Markov chains**.)

 (mc_eg2)=